A fast Monte Carlo scheme for additive processes and option pricing: Numerical results

-For all numerical experiments, we use the parameters reported in table \ref{table::parameters}: these parameters are consistent with the ones observed in market data.\\
+\end{proof} For all numerical experiments, we use the parameters reported in table \ref{table::parameters}: these parameters are consistent with the ones observed in market data.
+Moreover, for simplicity, we consider the case with unitary underlying initial value and without interest rates nor dividends: these deterministic quantities can be easily added to simulated prices without any computational effort.\footnote{We remind that, in this setting, the forward price $F_0(T)$ is equal to the spot price $S_0=1$.}

-To evaluate the Lewis-FFT-S performances, we consider plain vanilla and exotic derivatives at different moneyness $x$ and at different times to maturity.
-Deeply out-of-the-money and in-the-money options are less informative on the method performances, as the option value is close to the intrinsic value.
-In the rest of the section, to ensure that we verify the performance of the method on options in a relevant range of moneyness $x$, we consider $x$ in the range $\sqrt{t}(-0.2,0.2)$, where $t$ is the option time to maturity.\\
+To evaluate the Lewis-FFT-S performances, we consider plain vanilla and exotic derivatives at different moneyness $x=\log(S_0/\kappa)$, where $\kappa$ is the strike price, and at different times to maturity.
+In the rest of the section, to ensure that we verify the performance of the method on options in a relevant range of moneyness $x$, we consider $x$ in the range $\sqrt{t}(-0.2,0.2)$, where $t$ is the option time to maturity; deep out-of-the-money and in-the-money options are less informative on the method performances, as the option value is close to the intrinsic value.\\

 In subsection \ref{subsection::European_options}, we show how the Lewis-FFT-S (with spline interpolation) method significantly outperforms the method with linear interpolation for European options, where - thanks to the closed formula - we can easily verify the accuracy of the numerical method.
 In subsection \ref{subsection::Computational time}, we provide evidence that Lewis-FFT-S is extremely fast and it is less computationally expensive, by at least 1.5 orders of magnitude than the GA method.
 In subsection \ref{subsection::Discretly monitoring}, we price discretely-monitored Asian options, lookback options, and Down-and-In options with a time to maturity of five years.
 We also show that the Lewis-FFT-S is particularly efficient.
 The computational time needed to price path-dependent options with this method is just three times the computational time needed when using standard MC techniques for a geometric Brownian motion.